Budibase/website/content/Operations/templates/requirements-gathering-template/index.md

 +++
 Detailed requirements are crucial for any project.
 Well-documented requirements ensure that projects are delivered on time, and to specification.
 In turn, this improves efficiency, cost-effectiveness, outcomes, and client satisfaction.

 There are countless approaches to requirements gathering, across a range of industries.
-Our template offers a simple and effective digital tool for managing requirements, specifications, and documentation.
+Our template offers a simple and effective digital tool for managing requirements project scopes, specifications, and documentation.

 ## What is a requirements gathering app?

-Requirements gathering apps are used to digitize the project mapping process.
-This means gathering, sorting, and managing requirements, as well as sharing key files, data, and information
+Requirements gathering apps are software systems that are used to digitize the project mapping process.
+This means gathering, sorting, and managing business requirements, as well as sharing files, data, project objective and information - and gathering feedback from key stakeholders.

 The goal is to cut operating costs and improve project delivery workflows.
 Requirements gathering tools also enable teams to share, manage, and act on project information.